IEntin/ClientServer/docs/README.md

 4GB RAM\
 4 cores

+Note: current gcc versions have well documented problems with sanitizers.\
+For this reason all sanitized builds are built by clang++.\
+This limitation will be removed as soon as new versions of gcc/g++ are available.

-Any distribution and/or version supporting C++20 is expected to work as well.
+For now any distribution and/or version supporting C++20 is expected to work as well.

 LZ4 must be installed:\
 'sudo apt-get install liblz4-dev'